cardwellak/Final-Project-450/README.md

     * Want to explore effect of warm rivers in the early and late portion of their lives

-Question: How does temperature affect the health of an annual Columbia River salmon/steelhead return?
+Question: How does water temperature affect the health of an annual Columbia River salmon/steelhead return?

 Data
 * Temperature data is from the United States Geological Survery (USGS)